akawana/ComfyUI-RGBYP-Mask-Editor/README.md

 - **file_path** — full path excluding filename
 - **file_name** — filename without extension

 Starting from version 2 you can load a mask which you create in some editor.
-The node now has Open Mask button.
+The node now has Load Mask button.
 Don't forget you have to open the main image first.

 ---